 How does fiction serve truth and why use this format?

 - An obvious reason a writer uses autofiction is a desire to protect the identities of the people involved.
 Knausgaard famously or infamously ignores this, and anyone who shares his last name is now famous in Norway.
 Some for good, some not so much.
-Many family members aren’t exactly happy about the fame or the telling, and several have tried to block further publication.
-The question of including bad behavior of friends and family in writing is difficult for authors.
+Many family members aren’t happy about the fame or the telling, and several have tried to block further publication of My Struggle.
+Including the bad behavior of friends and family in writing can be a difficult question for some authors.
 Should I tell the truth?
 Should I risk relationships?
 Is publication the best venue to air grievances?
 Though meant to be fiction, Knausgaard decides to ignore their questions.
 My view is that, if you don’t want me to include your snide behavior in a book or article, then you shouldn’t act like as ass.
 It’s really that easy.

 - An equally obvious reason is to increase entertainment value.
-Lots of non-fiction is boring.
-Memoirs are often simply handed out to friends and supporters as a PR stunt and then used as door stops.
+These is lots of boring non-fiction.
+Memoirs are often handed out to friends and supporters as a PR stunt and then used as door stops.
 No one reads them.
 Memoir is your story.
 And unless your story is fascinating – and few are – it will likely never be published.
 Knausgaard skirts this limitation and uses fiction and the framework of his experience to write a larger story that is putatively in search of universal truths within the mundane acts of daily living.